adaszko/chbuf.vim/README.md

   * Quickly and interactively changing current working directory &mdash; `:help :ChangeDirectory`
   * And on Mac OS X, jumping to a file that comes from a result of Spotlight search &mdash; `:help :Spotlight`

-All of these share common user interface which is that of `getline` library (see `:help getline.txt`).
+All of the above share a common user interface which is that of `getline` library (see `:help getline.txt`).
 The philosophy is that user should be presented with minimum information required.
 Prior to calling `getline`, choices are filtered (each of mentioned commands takes a regex argument) and segment-wise shortest unique suffix is computed.
 In case of file system paths, it means file base name (the last segment of a path) if it’s unique or last two path segments if that’s unique, or last three if that’s unique and so on until all of the path segments are taken into account, which is guaranteed to be unique by the file system.
 Illustrating this on an example, the shortest unique suffixes of:

     /home/adaszko/foo
     /home/adaszko/bar